Decision Table

 This means that any expression or action whose identity influences its execution may be affected by this setting:

-If unchecked, row identifiers are not included in the above scenarios resulting in identifiers for conditions and actions to appear relative to the table, not the current row.
-This results in much shorter cold-start and faster rule execution.
+If unchecked, row identifiers are not included in the above scenarios resulting in identifiers for conditions and actions appearing relative to the table, not the current row.
+This results in a much shorter cold start and faster rule execution.

-Note: If the Run Mode of the parent rule set is auto optimized, Compatibility mode is the only option and must be used.
+If the Run Mode of the parent rule set is auto-optimized, Compatibility mode is the only option and must be used.

 Exit at first true